Skip to main content

 Proposed changes

-Members speaking at report state have put forward amendments to the bill on subjects including:
+Members speaking at report state put forward amendments to the bill, which were considered during the course of the debate.

 • defining industries which can qualify for lower multipliers or exemption